SolderedElectronics/Inkplate-documentation/source/get-started.rst

 In order to get started with Inkplate using MicroPython, follow the steps below:

 #.
 Clone our repo for `micropython <https://github.com/e-radionicacom/Inkplate-6-micropython>`_ and get your terminal inside the repo folder.
 #.
-Flash MicroPython firmware supplied, or from `official page <http://micropython.org/download/esp32/>`_
+Flash MicroPython firmware supplied, or from the `official page <https://micropython.org/download/esp32/>`_
     To do so, run

     .. code-block:: python